-TurboTax’s range is $0 (if you meet certain criteria) to $345, while DiMercurio Advisors, for example, ranges from $350 to $500 per individual tax return.
-Both ranges could increase depending on what your tax situation calls for.
+TurboTax’s range is $0 (if you meet certain criteria) to $345, while DiMercurio Advisors, for example, starts at $500 per individual tax return.
+Both could increase depending on what your tax situation calls for.

 The reason CPAs are more expensive is because they’re humans, not software.
 It takes CPAs time to gather all your information, analyze your circumstances and decide the best way to complete your return.
 But the biggest benefit of your CPA is they can build a relationship with you and help you make future business and tax decisions.

 They also cost more because of their experience, certifications and education.
 Many tax professionals are required to receive continuing education.
 Those requirements are in place so that you can trust your professional is staying knowledgeable about the things that got them certified in the first place.

 Doesn’t a CPA take longer to finish my tax return than TurboTax?